DXQQ

-DXQQ (87.5 FM), broadcasting as 87.5 Davao City Disaster Radio, is a radio station owned and operated by the City Government of Davao.
-Its studios are located at RJ Homes Bldg., Pelayo St., Davao City, and its transmitter is located at Brgy.
+DXQQ (87.5 FM), broadcasting as 87.5 Davao City Disaster Radio (DCDR), is a radio station owned and operated by the City Government of Davao.
+Its studios are located at City Hall Annex Building, Magallanes, Davao City, and its transmitter is located at Brgy.
 Langub, Ma-a, Davao City.

 The frequency was occupied by FM1 Davao until January 2020.

 History

 In February 2020, the City Government launched an emergency-centric community station under the identity of "Davao City Disaster Radio".
 Prior to the launch, the city government announced its intention to establish a community station with a purpose of disseminating vital information on disasters and emergency preparedness.

 The station was officially launched on February 3, 2020 with a guest presence from Davao City Mayor Sara Duterte.

-On the second quarter of 2021, the station's studios were transferred to the City Hall Annex Building, Magallanes, Davao City.
+On the second quarter of 2021, the station's studios were transferred to the City Hall Annex Building.